 The Doom Marine's complete lack of patience when it comes to preserving Argent Energy makes sense when you realise Argent Energy is a actually a product of his homeworld that Hell invaded and absorbed them for.
 Having to listen to someone try and justify deliberately opening portals to Hell and risking demonic invasion just to exploit the thing that got his home destroyed...it's no wonder he keeps smashing anything associated with it.

 Even more pointedly he did actually stop and listen once or twice on the off chance that maybe the humans had a point.
 After all his people originally owned the Argent energy source and they were doing just fine for a long time.
 But then the person trying to talk him down gave him bad reason after bad reason to keep using Argent that was effectively based on self interest or the greater good at the cost of personal loss for everyone involved.
-Given his own experience with losing his son that prompted him to let hell in on the promise of having him returned the Doom Marine is well aware of what would have eventually happened Olivia or not.

 The tagline: "Fight Like Hell" has more meaning than just killing everything in sight.
 The Doom Marine has, through whatever means, gained the ability to harness demonic energies and runes and the strength to shatter his solid metal restraints with barely any effort.
 He fights like Hell.
 This also flows into his sheer dis-regard for any of the excuses, reasonings, or pleadings of Hayden, given the likely reason he's resisted temptation of Hell is by never bending, never even considering having any other dealings with Hell aside from ripping and tearing everything demonic in sight.
 Aside from the death of his pet rabbitpreventing any sort of diplomatic solution to their conflict.